 i.
 Temporary ventilation:

 1) Ventilate enclosed areas to assist cure of materials, to dissipate humidity, and to prevent accumulation of dust, fumes, vapors, or gases.
+[Utilize existing ventilation equipment.
+Extend and supplement equipment with temporary fan units as required to maintain clean air for construction operations.
+If existing ventilation is approved by the Owner to be used for temporary ventilation, a minimum of MERV 8 filter must be installed at all return/exhaust ducts.]

-2) [Utilize existing ventilation equipment.
-Extend and supplement equipment with temporary fan units as required to maintain clean air for construction operations.]
+The use of temporary direct-fired heating units is prohibited.

-3) The use of temporary direct-fired heating units is prohibited.
+Refer to Interim Infection Control Measures specification section 01 35 33.

 j.
 Equipment emissions:

 Due to nearby air handler intakes, all diesel equipment operating on the construction site must be equipped with exhaust scrubbers.
 This excludes vehicles used for delivery or removal of materials to and from the construction site.
 Exhaust scrubbers must be approved by the manufacturer of each piece of equipment.
 Scrubbers must be installed and maintained per equipment manufacturer’s recommendations.